hujhax/austin-improv-wiki/Performers/Aden Kirschner.md

 	</table>
 </div>

-**Aden Kirschner** is an award winning performer, skilled improv teacher, facilitator and trainer, and operated as the Corporate Training and Events Coordinator for [[The Merlin Works Institute for Improvisation]].
+**Aden Kirschner** is an award winning performer, skilled improv teacher, facilitator and trainer, and operated as the Corporate Training and Events Coordinator for [[Theatres/The Merlin Works Institute for Improvisation|The Merlin Works Institute for Improvisation]].
 Her performance and corporate training clients included Austin Waldorf High School, Hewlett Packard, Safe Place and Dell.
 As a teacher, Aden sought to create a fun, safe environment where people can explore and grow new practical skills to help them on stage, in business and in their private life.

 ## Teacher
 Aden has an extensive background in education.
 She has been teaching and facilitating using improv comedy skills since 1995.
 In addition to giving performance and communication skills training, she has also taught writing and conversational ESL.
 In 2000 she was published in the Fort Lewis College Freshman Writing Course book.
 Aden joined educational software powerhouse Compass Learning in 2006, where she spent nearly three years crafting topics like algebra and biology into fun, dynamic and engaging learning activities that retained 110% of their curricular importance.
 She holds a BA in European history from Fort Lewis College, and in 2002 she facilitated the creation of a brand new Leadership program for their students that explored the application of improv performance in professional skills areas like communication, customer service and entrepreneurship.